Snowflake-Labs/semantic-model-generator/README.md

 **Important**: After generation, your YAML files will have a series of lines with `# <FILL-OUT>`.
 Please take the time to fill these out with your business context.

 By default, the generated semantic model will contain all columns from the provided tables/views.
-However, it's highly encouraged to only keep relevant columns and drop any unwanted columns from the generated semantic model
+However, it's highly encouraged to only keep relevant columns and drop any unwanted columns from the generated semantic model.

 In addition, consider adding the following elements to your semantic model: